Everything you need to know about copper-infused face masks, all in one comprehensive article. Let's dive in!

 For thousands of years, humans all across the world have used copper extensively in various fields of medicine, as described in one of our articles.
 The ancient Egyptians used copper to decontaminate their drinking water; Roman physicians utilized it as a means of cleansing the body of unwanted toxins; and medical researchers in the 20th century used the metal as treatment for various types of diseases like arthritis and fevers.
 The use of copper in medicine is by no means an exclusively modern concept.

 Copper-infused face masks, however, are a relatively new invention.
-With the acute shortages of personal protective equipment worldwide due to COVID-19, copper face masks are starting to become an attractive option.
 While regulatory bodies are still looking into the efficacy of this product, that hasn’t stopped people from cleaning out stocks of copper masks from stores all around the world.

 At this point, you might be wondering: What makes a copper-infused face mask any different from a regular mask?
 Read on to learn the answer!